quixio/quix-streams/docs/tutorials/websocket-source/tutorial.md

 )
 ```

-### Defining an Application
+### Create an Application

-Now create the [Quix Streams Application](../../configuration.md), which is our constructor for everything!
+Create a [Quix Streams Application](../../configuration.md), which is our constructor for everything!

 We provide it our connection settings, consumer group (ideally unique per Application),
-and where the consumer group should start from on our (internal) topic.
+and where the consumer group should start from on the (internal) Source topic.

+> [!TIP]
-NOTE: Once you are more familiar with Kafka, we recommend [learning more about auto_offset_reset](https://www.quix.io/blog/kafka-auto-offset-reset-use-cases-and-pitfalls).
+> Once you are more familiar with Kafka, we recommend [learning more about auto_offset_reset](https://www.quix.io/blog/kafka-auto-offset-reset-use-cases-and-pitfalls).

 #### Our Application
 ```python